Luciano's blog

 ---

-2. Push to master — GitHub Actions builds and deploys automatically.
+2. Push to main — GitHub Actions builds and deploys automatically.

 To draft a post without publishing it, place the file in src/content/drafts/ instead.